darryncampbell/DataWedge-Workflow-Sample/README.md

 There is a [dedicated SetConfig example](https://techdocs.zebra.com/datawedge/latest/guide/api/setconfig/#setfreeformimagecaptureconfiguration) for freeform image capture.

-### Coding and Freeform Image Capture: Registering for change
+### Coding and Free-Form Image Capture: Registering for change

 Registering for change in the workflow plugin status was covered earlier in the "Coding and Barcode Highlighting: Registering for change" section.
 The code will be identical

-### Some additional notes for Freeform Image Capture:
+### Some additional notes for Free-Form Image Capture:

-- The order the results are given will be the order in which the barcodes were seen by the decoding algorithm, this is will correspond to the order the user passed over them.
+- The order the results are given will be the order in which the barcodes were seen by the decoding algorithm, this will correspond to the order the user passed over them.
 - Captured Barcodes are reported via the Intent plugin as `com.symbol.datawedge.data`
-- If multiple barcodes are captured, the data will be concatenated, i.e. `com.symbol.datawedge.data_string` will return all data without any separators.
+- If multiple barcodes are captured, the data returned in `com.symbol.datawedge.data_string` will return all data without any separators.
 It is recommended to use `com.symbol.datawedge.data` instead.
 - As stated in the documentation, the keystroke output will concatenate all the data without any separators.
 This means the Intent plugin is really the only viable way to receive data.

 ## Licensing OCR